jidongxiao/CSCI1200-DataStructures/lectures/01_introduction/README.md

 	for (expr1; expr2; expr3)
 		statement;
 ```
   – expr1 is the initial expression executed at the start before the loop iterations begin;
   – expr2 is the test applied before the beginning of each loop iteration, the loop ends when this expression evaluates to false or 0;
   – expr3 is evaluated at the very end of each iteration;
-  – statement is the “loop body”
+  – statement is the “loop body”.

- Here is the basic form of a while loop:
+- Here is the basic form of a while loop:
 ```cpp
 	while (expr)
 		statement;